Register Interest

 5.0 How Long we Keep Information For

 We pride ourselves on ensuring that your personal data is only retained for the period that we need it for, or in accordance with laws, regulations and professional obligations that we are subject to.
-All personal information collect has a defined retention period, which is in-line with our retention policy.
+All personal information collected has a defined retention period, which is in-line with our retention policy.
 If you would like to find out how long your information is being retained, please see “additional information”, section 16 of this policy.

 6.0 Security of personal information